Low Carb Trail Mix Recipe

 You’ll need parchment paper and a baking sheet with edges.

-This is because the size and type of nut will determine it’s roasting time.
+This is because the size and type of nut will determine its roasting time.
 If you have a tray of raw, mixed nuts, they won’t roast evenly.
 The smaller ones may burn before the larger nuts even get close to being done.
 So keep them separated for roasting.

-Place the nuts on a parchment lined cookie sheet and place in a low temp oven for somewhere between 5-10 minutes, depending on the nut.
+Place the nuts on a parchment-lined cookie sheet and place in a low temp oven for somewhere between 5-10 minutes, depending on the nut.
 Keep a close eye on them because some nuts go from raw to burned, very quickly.
 Stir them a few times during roasting.

 Cool them fully, then proceed with mixing your trail mix in a large bowl.
-You’ll want a large mixing bowl just for the ease of the mixing process.
+You’ll want a large mixing bowl just for ease of the mixing process.
 It’s easy for stuff to get everywhere if your bowl is too small.

 Note that if you want to add some spices to your trail mix, you’ll want to spray the nuts with an oil sprayer and sprinkle on some spice before you roast the nuts.